mcsweeney90/mcsweeney90.github.io/_pages/about.md

 My research
 ======

-Modern high-performance computing (HPC) architectures are increasingly likely to be heterogeneous, comprising multiple powerful accelerators, usually GPUs, in addition to a host of multicore CPUs.
-But to exploit the awesome potential of such systems, we must ensure that the constituent tasks of computational jobs are executed by the processing resources which are best suited to handle them.
-My research is focused on developing effective new strategies for doing exactly this.
+Modern parallel computers are increasingly likely to be heterogeneous, comprising, for example, multiple powerful accelerators, such as GPUs, in addition to a host of multicore CPUs.
+But to exploit the awesome potential of this new landscape, we must ensure that computational jobs are executed by the processing resources which are best suited to handle them.
+My research is focused on developing cheap and effective heuristic solutions to such scheduling problems.